 - Mulch!
 In the wet season mulch is essential to keep plant roots cool, water in the soil and weeds down – whilst preventing water logging (just remember, mulch pushed against tree trunks can encourage rotting during the wet, so make sure there is space around the trunk to allow for airflow).

 - Check for leaks.
 Leaks don't stop in the wet season, so make sure you do a Leak Check at least once a month.
 It's easy, takes just 5 minutes and could save you a fortune.
-If you think you might have a leak call one of our registered plumbers to get a Leak Find and Fix rebate.

 If you're not sure how much water your garden needs, or aren't confident about changing your irrigation controller, then you may wish to get a Garden Tune Up.
 This is a rebate offered by Living Water Smart where a registered irrigator will review and adjust your irrigation controller and provide you with advice about your garden and irrigation.